rrwick/Unicycler-assembly-tests/README.md

 # Reference genomes

-Three references are artificial genomes:
+Three references are artificial bacterial genomes:
-* __random sequences, no repeats__: a 4 Mb genome, 100 kb plasmid and 10 kb plasmid, all made of random bases.
-This is the easiest 'genome' to assemble.
+* __random sequences, no repeats__: a 4 Mb chromosome, 100 kb plasmid and 10 kb plasmid, all made of random bases.
+With no repeats of any significant length, this is the easiest genome to assemble.
 * __random sequences, some repeats__: The same three replicon sizes but with a moderate amount of repeats added.
 * __random sequences, many repeats__: The same three replicon sizes but with a large number of repeats added.

-Twelve references are real genomes available from [NCBI](https://www.ncbi.nlm.nih.gov/genome/):
+Twelve references are assemblies available from [NCBI](https://www.ncbi.nlm.nih.gov/):
 * [_Acinetobacter baumannii_ A1](https://www.ncbi.nlm.nih.gov/assembly/248731/): has a large, repetitive biofilm-associated protein gene that's difficult to assemble
 * [_Acinetobacter baumannii_ AB30](https://www.ncbi.nlm.nih.gov/assembly/206901/): has a large, repetitive biofilm-associated protein gene that's difficult to assemble
 * [_Escherichia coli_ K-12 MG1655](https://www.ncbi.nlm.nih.gov/assembly/79781)